Adib234/menonlabs-challenge/README.md

 # To do

+- why are logs in my docker compose flipped, why does frontend show backend and vice versa
 - why is there rerouting happening in docker compose but not docker run
 - where the heck is my environment variables